 If you’re looking to snag a 2017 Millenium Falcon, keep your eyes peeled for an updated kit, and the 2017 price should fall.

-That being said, while you may not be able to invest in the company using the stock market, the Lego market itself can prove to be valuable for investing if you can accurately predict pop culture trends.
+While you may not be able to invest in LEGO stock, its collectors market can prove to be valuable for investing if you can accurately predict pop culture trends.

-While there is a ticker on the NASDAQ labeled LEGO, it is not for The Lego Group, rather, it is for the Legato Merger Corp.
-The Lego Group is not publicly traded on the stock market, as it remains a privately owned company.
+While there is a ticker on the NASDAQ labeled LEGO, it is not for The LEGO Group, rather, it is for the Legato Merger Corp.

-In the toy making industry there are several competitors of The Lego Group that are able to be invested in while the company remains privately owned.
+In the toy-making industry, there are several competitors of LEGO that you can invest in while the company remains privately owned.

 Bandai Namco Holdings (OTCMKTS: NCBDY)

-While they do not produce model kits that are simple structures like Lego does, they do share similarities with The Lego Group in terms of their partnerships.
+While they do not produce model kits like the LEGO brand does, they do share a similar approach in terms of their partnerships.

-With the resurgence of Star Wars into popular culture with the new movies coming out in the last few years, these kits are highly sought after and are rather expensive, as most Star Wars memorabilia can be.
+With the resurgence of Star Wars media, kits based on new and old IPs are highly sought after and are rather expensive, as most Star Wars memorabilia can be.

 Mattel Inc. (NASDAQ: MAT)

-One of the longest running toy making companies in the US, Mattel is one of The Lego Group’s largest competitors.
-Mattel is the second larges toy maker in the world, only second to The Lego Group.
+One of the longest-running toy-making companies in the U.S., Mattel is one of LEGO’s top competitors.
+In fact, the Mattel brand is the second-largest toymaker in the world — only second to LEGO.

-The company is currently comprised of three different business segments; Mattel North America, Mattel International, and American Girl.
-Mattel is home to some of the most well-known toy brands in history, including Barbie, Hot Wheels, and Masters of the Universe.
+The company currently comprises three different business segments; Mattel North America, Mattel International, and American Girl.
+Mattel is home to some of the most iconic brands in history, including Barbie, Hot Wheels, and Masters of the Universe.

-In addition to these toys aimed at older kids, Mattel produces Fisher-Price products, which are marketed to a younger audience, similar to the same demographic that Duplo targets.
-Barbie and Hot Wheels are highly collectible, just like Lego sets and pieces are, and create a market of their own in collectors’ circles.
+Barbie and Hot Wheels are highly collectible, just like LEGO sets and pieces are, and create a market of their own in collectors’ circles.

 Hasbro, Inc. (NASDAQ: HAS)

-Notably, Hasbro also owns Wizards of the Coast, the company responsible for the popular trading card game Magic: The Gathering, as well as Dungeons and Dragons.
+Notably, Hasbro also owns Wizards of the Coast, the company responsible for the popular trading card game Magic: The Gathering and Dungeons and Dragons.